I see the way you're

 - Canada, Eh?: She's from Napanee, Ontario.
 On the MTV series Becoming she was the first Canadian artist to have a video remade, and the fan who became her was also the first Canadian contestant on the show.
 She's been self-conscious in interviews aboot her pronunciation of certain words.

 - Cannot Spit It Out: "Things I'll Never Say".
+She wants to tell her Love Interest that she cares and wants a Relationship Upgrade, but she's insecure.

 - Captain Obvious: "Sk8er Boi".
 "He was a boy, she was a girl,/can I make it any more obvious?"